-- \$35 Failure to Display Parking Permit - \$35 Display of Expired Permit or Improperly Affixed Permit - \$35 Improper Parking or Not Parked in Defined Limits of Parking Space - \$35 Parked After Posted Lot Closing Time - \$35 Parked Overtime in Time-Limited Zone - \$35 Unauthorized Parking or Stopping in a Visitor or Reserved Parking Space - 35 Other Violation--indicated by Issuing Officer - \$50 Double Parking, Obstruction of Traffic, or Parking in Traffic Lane - \$50 Failure to Obey Traffic Control Devicecones, barricades, etc. - \$50 Parked in Designated "No Parking Zone" or "Designated Safety Zone" - \$75 Reuse of Old Citation to Avoid New or Additional Citation - \$75 Vehicle Traveling at Unsafe Speed or Reckless Driving on HPU Property - \$100 Unlawful Parking in Fire Lane - \$150 Unlawful Parking in a Designated Handicap Parking Space/Access Space citation very carefully to determine if it is a "University Citation" or a citation issued for a violation of State Statute/Law.
+- \$35 Failure to Display Parking Permit - \$35 Display of Expired Permit or Improperly Affixed Permit - \$35 Improper Parking or Not Parked in Defined Limits of Parking Space - \$35 Parked After Posted Lot Closing Time - \$35 Parked Overtime in Time-Limited Zone - \$35 Unauthorized Parking or Stopping in a Visitor or Reserved Parking Space - Other Violation--indicated by Issuing Officer - \$50 Double Parking, Obstruction of Traffic, or Parking in Traffic Lane - \$50 Failure to Obey Traffic Control Device-cones, barricades, etc. - \$50 Parked in Designated "No Parking Zone" or "Designated Safety Zone" - \$75 Reuse of Old Citation to Avoid New or Additional Citation - \$75 Vehicle Traveling at Unsafe Speed or Reckless Driving on HPU Property - \$100 Unlawful Parking in Fire Lane - \$150 Unlawful Parking in a Designated Handicap Parking Space/Access Space

+Persons in receipt of a citation should read the citation very carefully to determine if it is a "University Citation" or a citation issued for a violation of State Statute/Law.
 "State Citations" are those issued by Texas Peace Officers for violations of State Statute or City Ordinance.
 For disposition responsibility and fines for "State Citations" the recipient must contact the Court designated on the citation.